ColorLock/color-lock-web-app/README.md

 Understanding how data moves through the application is key:

-### Game Initialization (via API Gateway)
+### Game Initialization (using Callable Functions)

 1.  `App.tsx` mounts -> `AuthProvider` checks auth state.
 2. If authenticated, `GameProvider` mounts.
-3.  `GameProvider`'s `useEffect` calls `fetchPuzzle` (in `firebaseService.ts`).
+3.  `GameProvider`'s `useEffect` calls `fetchPuzzleCallable` (in `firebaseService.ts`).
-4.  `fetchPuzzle` ensures authentication (signing in anonymously if needed) and retrieves the user's **Firebase ID Token**.
-5.  `fetchPuzzle` makes an HTTPS POST request to the **API Gateway URL** for the `fetchPuzzle` endpoint, including the ID token in the `Authorization: Bearer <token>` header.
-6.  **API Gateway** receives the request:
-    *   Validates the Firebase ID token.
-If invalid, rejects with 401/403.
-    *   If valid, prepares to call the private Cloud Run service URL for the `fetchPuzzle` function.
+4.  `fetchPuzzleCallable` is a Firebase callable function that automatically:
+    * Attaches the user's authentication token (if available)
+    * Attaches an App Check token (proving the request is from your app)
-    *   Uses its configured **Invoker Service Account** to generate a Google-signed ID token for the backend call.
+    * Sends the request to the Firebase Functions backend
-    *   Forwards the request to Cloud Run, replacing the `Authorization` header with the service account token and adding the original user token to the `X-Forwarded-Authorization` header.
-7.  **Cloud Run (fetchPuzzle function)** receives the request:
+5.  **Cloud Functions (fetchPuzzle)** receives the request:
-    *   Verifies the incoming request has a valid IAM token from the allowed Invoker Service Account (this happens automatically via Cloud Run's built-in auth).
+    * Firebase automatically verifies the App Check token
+    * Firebase validates authentication (though this function allows unauthenticated access)
-    *   Reads the `X-Forwarded-Authorization` header to get the original user's Firebase token.
+    * The function accesses the `context` parameter to get user information
-    *   Verifies the user's token using the Admin SDK (`admin.auth().verifyIdToken(...)`) to confirm identity and get the UID.
     * Reads the puzzle data from `puzzles/{date}` in Firestore.
     * Returns the puzzle data in the response.
-8.  **API Gateway** forwards the response back to the frontend.
-9.  `GameProvider` receives the data, processes it, and updates state.
+6.  `GameProvider` receives the data, processes it, and updates state.
-10. Components re-render.
+7. Components re-render.

 ### User Actions (Making a Move)